 DADiSP creates an image file when you use the Print options available in the File pull-down menu.
 The image file is named Xdsppic.nnn, where nnn = 000 for the first print of the session, nnn = 001 for the next print of the session, etc..
 DADiSP automatically increments the Xdsppic filename by one with each print.
 To conserve disk space, you may want to delete these files after printing them.

 To send the Xdsppic.nnn image file to the printer, use the UNIX xpr command.
 For example:

 formats Xdsppic.000 for an HP Laserjet printer, and sends it to the printer via /dev/rp.

-DADiSP uses the UNIX xwd command to create the image file of the DADiSP Application Window.
+DADiSP uses the UNIX/LINUX xwd command to create the image file of the DADiSP Application Window.
 If you have opted to print an individual Window, DADiSP will display just that Window prior to the call to xwd.
 The format of the internal DADiSP command is:

 xwd -name %s -out %sspc.%03d -nobdrs